codywiseman/vanity-numbers/README.md

 2. Select the instance where you want to import the flow.
 3. In the navigation pane, choose 'Contact flows'.
 4. In the 'Contact flows' section, choose 'Create contact flow'.
-5. Import the provided contact flow file by clicking on the 'Import flow' button at the top right.
+5. Import the provided contact flow file in the reources folder by clicking on the 'Import flow' button at the top right.
 6. Upload the provided contact flow file provide in this repository then save the contact flow.

 ### Adding the Lambda Function to the Contact Flow